mozeezy/tweeter/README.md

 # Tweeter Project

+> WARNING: Developers of Tweeter classified the app as "high-class fun" and thus, are not liable for any damages.
+Please proceed at your own discretion.

 Tweeter is a simple, single-page Twitter clone.

 This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express back-end skills.